swiftdemand/swiftprotocol/README.md

 To perform these abilities, a proposal must be submitted to the blockchain by one Delegated Node.
 All other Delegated Nodes on the network will then vote on the proposal.
 Any proposal that receives 50% + 1 votes within 24 hours of submission will be executed.

 ## Transaction Capabilities
+The Swift Protocol is built to be a transactional currency.
+This means that exchanging money in the form of Swifts needs to be *at least* as convenient and safe as traditional banking systems.
+Four main factors have been focused on that will allow transferring Swifts to be as simple as clicking a button or swiping a credit card.

 ### Transactions Per Second
 Due to the controlled nature of the Delegated Node network, nodes can work to forge blocks extremely fast with a targeted time of three seconds per block.
 Other algorithms that have implemented proof-of-stake algorithms (such as EOS--which has the same functionality of having selected speaker nodes that forge blocks<sup>[[2]](#2)</sup>) have proven that it's possible to scale such a system to 50,000 transactions per second<sup>[[3]](#3)</sup>.
 For comparison, Visa is able to scale to 24,000 TPS <sup>[[4]](#4)</sup>.